 You get one shot to make New Year's Eve (NYE) awesome.
 You take time to plan your night in advance.
 You're with the best people doing something that everyone agrees will be great.
-People outside are happy and it's all in the name of time - the 10 seconds when you're counting down to the new year that seem to last longer than just about any other 10 seconds you'll have.
+Everyone outside are happy and it's all in the name of time - the 10 seconds when you're counting down to the new year that seem to last longer than just about any other 10 seconds you'll have.
 Here are three aspects of NYE you should try to work into your everyday routine.

 - Acknowledge that everything could go wrong - The greatest thing about NYE is that it's an elusive beast.
 There are a million awesome options for your evening, and only a few hours to party.
 If you plan on doing 5 different things, you'll spread yourself too thin and feel like you got nothing accomplished.
 If you try to write emails while brushing your teeth, it's going to take 5 times longer than if you just did each task individually.
 Focus on doing one thing well, then move on to the next.
 You can't get anything done if you're living in constant FOMO, but you can be ok with failure.
 Treat everyday like there is only one major thing you have to do.
 If things don't work out perfectly, you'll get to try again tomorrow.
 As far as NYE goes, put all your chips down on the one event that you think is going to be the best.
 Bet your night on that concert, that party, or the dinner, and let the other options dissolve in the champagne.
 “One who makes no mistakes makes nothing at all.” – Giacomo Casanova